Windows 8: Early development

 Development started in 2008 before Microsoft shipped Windows 7.
-At the Consumer Electronics Show in January 2011, it was announced that the next version of Windows would add support for ARM System-on-chips alongside the existing 32-bit processors produced by vendors, especially AMD and Intel.
+At the Consumer Electronics Show (CES) in January 2011, it was announced that the next version of Windows would add support for ARM system-on-chips alongside the existing 32-bit processors produced by vendors, especially AMD and Intel.
 Windows division president Steven Sinofsky demonstrated an early build of the port on prototype devices, while Microsoft CEO Steve Ballmer announced the company's goal for Windows to be "everywhere on every kind of device without compromise."
 Details also began to surface about a new application framework for Windows 8 codenamed "Jupiter", which would be used to make "immersive" applications using XAML (similarly to Windows Phone and Silverlight) that could be distributed via a new packaging system and a rumored application store.

 The earliest available build of Windows 8 is build 7700, compiled in January 2010.
 The build was almost identical to Windows 7 except for the wallpaper being different—the same one from the Beta and Release Candidate.
 In addition, there were a few references to Windows 8 in this build's Local Group Policy Editor Utility.

 In late 2010, an optional 3D desktop user interface for high-end systems named "Wind" was rumored.